JoanneGaeunSon/joannegaeunson.com/about/index.md

 ## About Me

 Hi!
-I Joanne, a current senior at UCSD, studying Cognitive Science with a specialization in Human Computer Interaction.
+I'm Joanne!
+I have a degree in Cognitive Science with a specialization in Human Computer Interaction from the University of California at San Diego, and am currently working as a Information Management Specialist at the US Department of State in Washington DC.

 I have always had a passion for social good, and have loved volunteering at various non profits and community centers since I was young.